Back to all blogs

 What Data AI Note-Takers Collect

-• Meeting duration and timestamps
+• Meeting duration

 Cisco 2025 Data Privacy Benchmark Study highlights that privacy laws require transparency, fairness, and accountability, enabling individuals to engage with AI technologies knowing their data is protected.